shapeshed/nodejsbook.io/_posts/2011-08-21-table-of-contents.md

     * Creating A Writeable Steam
     * Piping Data Between Readable And Writeable Streams

-## Part VI: Further Node.js development
+## Part VI: Further Node.js Development
 * Chapter 21: CoffeeScript
     * What CoffeeScript Is And How You Can Use It
     * What CoffeeScript Offers Over Native JavaScript